 How to support employees in the workplace

-As an employer, you may need some external support from other agencies, such as Access to Work or charities such as Diabetes Scotland or an NHS Diabetic Liaison Nurse to provide additional advice and support for you and your employee.
+As an employer, you may need some external support from other agencies to provide additional advice and support for you and your employee, such as:

 You may find employees with a diagnosis of diabetes may have increased levels of sickness absence or they may need to attend the hospital or their specialist more frequently than those without the health condition.